-For me personally, vector illustration is one of the most satisfying and exciting creative outputs there is – once you’ve learned the basics it’s pure enjoyment, playing with shapes and colour.
-This article will guide you through the first few tools and tips you’ll need to be on your way making vector illustrations with Adobe Illustrator.
+For me personally, vector illustration is one of the most satisfying and exciting creative outputs.
+There is – once you’ve learned the basics, it’s pure enjoyment, playing with shapes and colour.
+This article will guide you through the first few tools and tips you’ll need to be on your way to making vector illustrations with Adobe Illustrator.

 So what exactly is vector illustration?
-Vector illustrations produced in Adobe Illustrator (as opposed to pixel-based illustrations produced in Photoshop) are essentially made up of lines and points, which form shapes, which you then build up in layers to produce the artwork.
+Vector illustrations produced in Adobe Illustrator (as opposed to pixel-based graphics created in Photoshop) are essentially made up of lines and points, which form shapes.
+You then build up in layers to produce the artwork.

 01. Setting up

-When I work I always use Illustrator to trace from a scanned pencil drawing, although of course, you can draw freehand into Illustrator.
-If you’d like to trace from a scanned drawing then click File>Place and choose your drawing from your computer.
+When I work, I always use Illustrator to trace from a scanned pencil drawing, although you can draw freehand into Illustrator.
+If you’d like to trace from a scanned drawing, then click File>Place and choose your graphic from your computer.

 02. Save as you go

 As you work it is best to get into the habit of saving your work as you go along.
 Firstly click File>Save As… to name your file and choose where to store it on your computer.